Article written by Joanna Culley.

 Next it is important to consider the method of delivery, is it for print, video, website, or illustrations for marketing materials that need to follow the brand style, or black and white instead of colour.
 Having an understanding of the needs of the project will lead to pointers about what medium choice will best suit the project.
 Some mediums will be obvious but more often than not, choosing the medium to suit can be tricky.

-Choosing a medium will in some way dictate the style.
+Considering the choice of medium is important, because the medium will in some way dictate the style.
 This is because each medium has its own characteristics that influences the end result.
-Each artists working style is determined to a point by the characteristics of the materials used, and the technique applied to those materials and the artists skill in using the medium.
+Each artists has their own working style, their own technique applied to those materials and a range of skill in using the medium, but the end result will always be determined to a point by the characteristics of the materials used.

-It is important because the medium or style of the visuals will have an affect on the success of the project for conveying the message to its audience.
-Cancer patients for example do not want to be supplied with visuals containing graphic material that add to their anxiety, they need toned down illustration with soft muted colours, that are engaging when a patients mind is otherwise preoccupied.
+The medium you choose will have an affect on the success of the project for conveying the message to its audience.
+Cancer patients for example would be better supplied with illustrations that are soft in style as opposed to hyper realistic material that would add to their anxiety, they need toned down illustration with soft muted colours, that are still engaging and educational when a patients mind is otherwise preoccupied.

 Adobe Creative Suite is the ‘go to’ software programme which contains the full graphics package.
 As such, the work can be complemented by adding labels, using the design and layout tools to complete as posters, leaflets, banners giving the customer a ‘one stop’ service.
 To see what graphic services are offered visit our Graphic Design Services Page.